In Mint Condition

-With the advancement of the internet we have been able to expand our business globally.
+With the advancement of the internet we have been able to expand our coin minting business globally.
 Although our business has expanded to other countries, our production has not.
 We are 100% Made In America and we do it all right here in Cincinnati, Ohio.
 Our location enables us to serve as a centralized production facility that is 600 miles away from 60% of the U.S. population and with easy access to the globe via the Cincinnati International Airport (CVG).
 Our 60,000 square foot facility has state of the art production machinery that we have continued to update to stay on the cutting edge of the industry.
 However, we do still have our original hammer coin press, which we put to use every once in a while.

 A Mint Craft

-Our average tenured employee has 22 years of mint experience and our engraving staff has a combined 100 years of crafting.
+Our average tenured employee has 22 years of coin minting experience and our engraving staff has a combined 100 years of crafting.
 Our hand engraver has worked for Osborne Mint for 27 years and still cuts dies with very small chisels and hammers.
 He is a true master craftsman and still in mint condition.
 When you visit with Master Hand Engraver Tim Thompson, you understand the depth of his engraving knowledge and gain a glimpse of his creative abilities.
 To see a blank shape with a flat, round, top be formed into a die that will be used to strike hundreds if not thousands of collectible rounds is truly amazing.